Refreshed North ready to shine after year out

 So that is what North did, almost unexpectedly enjoying the initial part of the time off from the game having hardly stopped since bursting onto the scene as a 18-year-old in 2010.

-As strange as it sounds, North believes the injury helped him physically too, allowing him to rest the other parts of his body and "cross out all the little niggles" he had been carrying.
+North believes the injury helped him physically too, allowing him to rest the other parts of his body and "cross out all the little niggles" he had been carrying.

-All this while also getting "bonus" time to be kept busy by eldest son Jac, as well as being there as wife - Olympic cyclist Becky James - gave birth to the couple's second child Tomi.
+All this while also getting "bonus" time to be kept busy by eldest son Jac, as well as being there as his wife - Olympic cyclist Becky James - gave birth to the couple's second child Tomi.
 "Golden lights in a pretty tough time," North calls it.

 Because while he can now acknowledge the time out was time well spent, it does not mean it was easy.